 It’s also important to keep in mind that along with the 1855 classification of the red wines of Bordeaux, the wines from the commune of Sauternes and Barsac were also rated.
 Only one wine earned the coveted status of Premier Cru Superieur, First Growth, Chateau d’Yquem.
 While many tasters, critics, consumers and wine makers can spend hours debating which is the best First Growth producer in the Medoc, there is no argument about Chateau d’Yquem.
 Chateau d’Yquem is the only Bordeaux wine without peer.
 In fact, many people have the opinion that Chateau d’Yquem is the best wine of all the First Growths!
 Chateau d’Yquem has been held in this high regard for hundreds of years.
 When Thomas Jefferson visited Bordeaux, he wrote in his diary that d’Yquem “is the best white wine of France”.

 There are two other casual terms for the First Growths used in Bordeaux.
 “The Big 8″, which includes all the wines classified in 1855, red and white, plus the Cheval Blanc and Ausone from St. Emilion.
 There is also “The Club of 9″ which counts the members of “The Big 8″ and Petrus from Pomerol.
 “The Club of 9″ meets at least once a year to taste and share their wines from every new vintage.
-While the club of 9 still exists and tastes together, in theory, with the new 2012 St. Emilion Classification, the club of 9 should be renames the club of 11.
-That has not happened yet.
-Things move slowly in Bordeaux, as you might expect, in an appellation where the wines can take decades to develop.
+While the club of 9 still exists and tastes together, in theory, with the new 2012 St. Emilion Classification, the club of 9 should be renamed the club of 11.
+That has not happened yet and from the look of things today, that is not likely to take place at any time in the near future.
+Things move slowly in Bordeaux, as you might expect, in an appellation where the wines can often take decades to develop.